LCC-CIT/CS133JS-CourseMaterials/Labs_Alternate/Lab01-VariablesDatTypesAndOperators.md

 [TOC]

+## Instructions

+For each of the topics below, do at least two problems by opening a browser console and writing the code there.
+You can copy and paste the code into a file if you wish, but you don't need to submit it.

+For the first problem you do, pick problems one that is challenging, but not too challenging.
+After you have done the first one, look at the others and pick a harder one.
+If there are any you don't think you could do then ask for help.
+Even if you don't write code for all the problems, you should be sure you know how to solve all of them.

 ### 1. Declaring  Variables with `let`

 **Concept:** The `let` keyword is used to declare a variable—a named container (think of it as a box) that can hold a value (a number, text, or other things).
 The value of a variable declared with `let` can be changed (or "reassigned") later in your code.